Global Investment Conference

 Panel: Financing the growing global infrastructure gap

 Institutional investors are becoming the financing cornerstones in the increasing demand for new infrastructure projects in Canada and abroad.
 Experts anticipate nearly US$4.2 trillion is required to modernize existing global transportation, energy and digital infrastructure.
-In this session, decision-makers at some of Canada’s biggest pension investment organizations will discuss the opportunities and challenges they face and their expectations for the infrastructure investment landscape.
+In this session, decision-makers at some of Canada’s biggest pension investment organizations will discuss the opportunities and challenges they face right now and their expectations for the infrastructure investment landscape.

 Panellists: